Part 1 - Calculate global mean temperature

 Check the

-In this section we loaded data and had a first look at it: how are the variables named, what are the dimensions and how does it look on a plot - are there missing values.
+In this section we loaded data and had a first look at it: how are the variables named, what are the dimensions and how does it look on a plot - are there missing values?
 This allows us to understand how the data looks like.
-Such exploratory analyis is often the first step of any project working with data.
+Such exploratory analysis is often the first step of any project working with data.

 Calculate global mean (ACCESS-CM2)